PeriHub/PeriLab.jl/docs/src/index.md

 Moreover, the program is only partially maintained.
 This results in valuable research findings being underutilized, and Peridynamics, as a result, finds limited application outside of specific niche problems.
 There is a significant need for software that combines functionality, easy installation, and seamless integration.

-This paper introduces PeriLab software, which is based on Julia.
-It incorporates MPI to handle a large number of degrees of freedom.

 ## Questions?

 If there is something you expect PeriLab to be capable of, but